sumzulfikar/prework-study-guide/README.md

 ## Description

-The Prework Study Guide project is a web application that enables boot camp studenta to view the prework notes  in a structured wwebpage so that can easily find and read the information.
+The Prework Study Guide project is a web application that enables boot camp students to view the prework notes  in a structured webpage so that can easily find and read the information.
-Select Console from the Developer tool
-Theere are